Finding a Top Financial Advisor Firm in Iowa

 Legacy Financial Group

-Legacy Financial Group, a fee-based firm in Des Moines, rounds out our list of the top 10 financial advisory firms in Iowa.
-Legacy currently works with individuals and high-net-worth individuals, and has no institutional clients on its books.
+Legacy Financial Group is a fee-based firm in Des Moines that currently works with individuals and high-net-worth individuals, and has no institutional clients on its books.

 In addition to an asset management fee of up to 1.5% of assets under management, Legacy Financial Group advisors can collect commissions on the sale of certain products or services, creating a potential conflict of interest.
 However, Legacy Financial Group notes that it is a fiduciary advisor and must act solely in the client’s best interest.